 Consider what behavioural data you’re using for the campaign, and then choose your CTAs around that.
 For example, with an abandoned cart campaign, you can go straight to encouraging readers to make a purchase.
 But if someone has downloaded an ebook for a considered purchase, you’ll want to follow up with helpful resources.

-5. Choose simple-to-setup email automation tech.
+5. Choose a easy-to-set-up email automation stack

 “The lack of expertise and know-how (55.6 %), as well as lack of human resources (48.1 %) are the most common reasons why companies are not using marketing automation.” – Liana Technologies